thomasjjj/tg-keyword-trends/README.md

 # Telegram Keyword Trends
-A monitoring tool to explore the emergence of hatespeech, disinformation, and narratives of interest on the Telegram chat platform.
+An analysis tool to explore the emergence of hatespeech, disinformation, and narratives of interest on the Telegram chat platform.
 Please use this tool with caution as it does not have content moderation or filtering.
 You are responsible for the content that may be exported.

-###### Screenshot of tool in action
+###### Screenshot of tool in action, exploring hate speech during the Russian full-scale invasion of Ukraine
 [![Screenshot of tool in action](https://user-images.githubusercontent.com/118008765/230943146-8c7fc77f-0b2f-4bf3-8f07-9e3d959ca30c.png "Screenshot of tool in action")](https://user-images.githubusercontent.com/118008765/230943146-8c7fc77f-0b2f-4bf3-8f07-9e3d959ca30c.png "Screenshot of tool in action")

 **This script searches messages containing specified search terms in Telegram channels the user is a member of.
 It exports the search results in HTML and CSV formats, generates a report, and plots the message count per day.**

 It is designed to monitor trends of search terms in much the same way that Google Trends does.
 This can be very useful for identifying the emergence of hatespeech or discussion/narratives following certain events.

+This current version does not do any significant adjustment to the data, for example, the graph does not display incidence of terms adjusted to the incidence of all messages.
+This means further analysis should be conducted to ensure that a sharp spike in terms is not confounded by a sharp spike in general activity.
+For this reason, the graph output should be treated as indicative of need for further research and statistical analysis.

 ###### Example result exploring hate speech during the Russian full-scale invasion of Ukraine
 [![Example result exploring hate speech during the Russian full-scale invasion of Ukraine](https://user-images.githubusercontent.com/118008765/230750727-0a4f74db-9ab2-41df-b49a-c1ec2c785753.png "Example result exploring hate speech during the Russian full-scale invasion of Ukraine")](https://user-images.githubusercontent.com/118008765/230750727-0a4f74db-9ab2-41df-b49a-c1ec2c785753.png "Example result exploring hate speech during the Russian full-scale invasion of Ukraine")